Elaktrato/Mini-Twitter-Backend/README.md

 ```

 Using ?page=1&rows you can adjust how many messages you want to get per page.
+This requires ?page to be used.
+Having just ?rows will be ignored and instead return you all messages.

 For example, getting 5 messages per page would have a query like this: